MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/intro-to-cloudkit.md

 > [!NOTE]
-> **Note**: Because of the “lossy” nature of mobile network communications, where connections are constantly being dropped or interrupted, one of the first considerations the developer must make when working with CloudKit is error handling.
+> Because of the “lossy” nature of mobile network communications, where connections are constantly being dropped or interrupted, one of the first considerations the developer must make when working with CloudKit is error handling.

 ### Fetching a Record